mdn/webextensions-examples/beastify/README.md

 When the content script receives this message, it replaces the current page content with an image of the chosen beast.

+When the user clicks the reset button, the page reloads, and reverts to its original form.

 ## What it shows ##

 * write a browser action with a popup